Exponential ergodicity for Markov processes with random switching: Introduction

 \subsection{Two criteria with hypoellipticity assumption}

 In the previous subsection, we have supposed that some of the underlying dynamics contract at sufficiently high rate in a Wasserstein distance.
 This is of course not a necessary condition for geometric ergodicity in general.
 Using some arguments of the proof of Theorem~\ref{th:W-cst} and Theorem~\ref{th:W-noncst}, we can deduce a different criterion which uses instead a Lyapunov-type argument to prove that $\mathbf{X}$ converges.
-We begin by stating an assumption similar to Assumption~\ref{hypo:Curv}: \begin{hypo}[Existence of a Lyapunov function] There exist $K\geq0$, a function $V \geq 0$, and for every $i\in F$ there exists $\lambda(i)\in \R$ such that
+We begin by stating an assumption similar to Assumption~\ref {hypo:Curv}: